rootjalex/rootjalex.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Alexander James, and welcome to my website!
+I'm Alexander, and welcome to my website!
 It's a little barebones at the moment, but I will be adding to it during the boredom that is quarantine.

 Professional
 ------